From: Jordan Argyle

 All: 105,792 steps = 82.51 KM.
 Not very much walking this week--a lot more sitting than I thought.
 But this was one of the most crazy, awesome weeks I have had yet, and here's why:

-1 Timothy 4: 3), but we just wanted to try it for now.
+To start, I want to clarify that I'm not going vegetarian my whole life (1 Timothy 4: 3), but we just wanted to try it for now.
 It'll be fun!
 It has been.
 Our meals were:

 Mon 1st: Veggie Stir Fry